-The Secretary of the Department of the Environment and Energy, through the CBD Administrator (their delegate), assesses applications and issues BEECs on behalf of the Australian Government.
+The Secretary of the Department of Industry, Science, Energy and Resources, through the CBD Administrator (their delegate), assesses applications and issues BEECs on behalf of the Australian Government.

 In addition to complying with the Rules, Assessors must exercise all due care and comply with all relevant occupational health and safety standards when undertaking an assessment.